SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 Using the computer connected digital oscilloscopes or *picoscopes*.

+### More DNS

+`nslookup minted.dcs.aber.ac.uk` whilst capturing packets on port 53 captured **8** packets.

+The type of the message was of type **A** and of class **IN** and was a **recursive** lookup.
+There was no response because the message was a query.

+The server this was sent to was `193.60.11.253`.
+In `/etc/resolv.conf/` the nameserver: `127.0.1.1 c57net.aber.ac.uk`.

+**1** question and **3** answers were held in the first answering packet. **4** authoritative records were received specifying the 2 authoritative nameservers from `dcs.aber.ac.uk` and 2 from `yale.ac.uk`.

+The additional records provided all possible IP addresses of all nameservers contacted during the lookup to cache the information.

+`nslookup set type=MX aber.ac.uk` was then captured.
+The answer record contained: `Mail exchange: aber-ac-uk.mail.protection.outlook.com`.

+The authorative record contained nameservers for: `aber.ac.uk` (3) and `yale.ac.uk` (1).

+`nslookup set type=SOA dcs.aber.ac.uk` was then captured.

+The email of the person responsible for this domain is: `cs-root.aber.ac.uk`.

+There are 4 authoritative nameservers for this domain: `dcs.aber.ac.uk` (2), `aber.ac.uk` (1) and `yale.ac.uk` (1).

+`nslookup aber-ac-uk.mail.protection.outlook.com.` The response from this was from microsoft.
+2 IP addresses which can switch (load balanced?).

+`nslookup 193.60.11.36` had a type of `PTR` for the name `36.11.60.193.in-addr.arpa`.
+Still used the standard nameservers.

+`nslookup sillyname` gave an authoritative and non-authoritative response (one authoritative for `sillyname.c57net.dcs.aber.ac.uk` and non-authoritative for `sillyname`).
+Uses two different sets of nameservers, the Aberystwyth local ones and the root nameserver.

+`dig @dns0.aber.ac.uk 98.34.124.144.in-addr.arpa PTR` shows lots of packets, initially gathering DNS information, then on `144.124.34.98`.

+`dig www.yahoo.com A` shows that yahoo uses `CNAME` instead, with an IP address of `87.248.122.122`.

 ## Basic Issues in Data Communication

 *A revision of the basic issues in data communication.*